-Now, we know not all highlight jobs are equal (and nor should they be!), so we broke down our roundup to help inspire you, wherever you may be in your color journey.
+Now, we know not all highlight jobs are equal (and nor should they be!), so we broke down our roundup to help inspire you wherever you may be in your color journey.
+Read on:

 3. Smooth Blonde Waves

 Sparse strips of lighter color somehow seamlessly blend into the rest of this cool blonde shade.
-Styled in a polished wave, and it’s a foolproof day to night option.
+Styled in a polished wave, and it’s a foolproof day-to-night option.
+Keep your blonde cool and fresh by washing with a purple shampoo and conditioner duo, like Nexxus Blonde Assure Purple Shampoo and Conditioner.

 4. Sexy Chocolate Curls

-Medium to think chunks of color break up a dark base.
+Medium to thick chunks of color breaks up a dark base.
 Ed’s note: We’re loving this luscious, reddish-brown shade!
+Keep your color vibrant by swapping out your usual shampoo and conditioner with a color safe duo.

 6. Dark Auburn